Corruption in Australia: International comparison

-Australia's score of 73 in the 2021 Corruption Perceptions Index remains well above the global average score of 43 and ranks the country at 18th of the 180 countries in that year's Index.
-Australia's nearest neighbour New Zealand scored 88 and was ranked 1st in the 2021 Index.
+Australia's score of 77 in the 2024 Corruption Perceptions Index remains well above the global average score and ranks the country at 10th of the 180 countries in that year's Index.
+For comparison with regional scores, the best score among the countries of the Asia Pacific region was 84, the average score was 44 and the worst score was 16.
+Australia ranked third in its region, behind Singapore and New Zealand.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 11 (ranked 180).

 Some of Australia's smaller neighbours are making steps towards establishing Independent Commissions Against Corruption, with Papua New Guinea recently voting unanimously to set up an Independent Commission Against Corruption.
-Another small neighbour, the Solomon Islands recently appointed its first Director General for its Independent Commission against Corruption.
+Another small neighbour, the Solomon Islands recently appointed its first director general for its Independent Commission against Corruption.

-Reactions
+Partnerships

-Australia has asserted a strong record of global, regional and domestic action to prevent and expose corrupt activity.
-These include the G20 Anti-Corruption Working Group, APEC Anti-Corruption and Transparency Working Group and the United Nations Convention against Corruption Working Groups.
+Australia is part of G20 Anti-Corruption Working Group, APEC Anti-Corruption and Transparency Working Group and the United Nations Convention against Corruption Working Groups.

-Most Australians regard the acceptance of luxury gifts by Australian politicians to be a form of corruption through bribery.